 While I mainly shoot with a Canon, I am also a Nikon fan.
 Some photographers may argue about this but I think they are practically the same in terms of the excellent products they offer.
 This camera is perfect for capturing the best shot.
 The Nikon D610 has high ISO ranges, meaning it can be more sensitive to light.
 ISO on the Canon Rebel only goes up to 6400.

 If you are interested in is taking photos at high speed, you are in luck.
-This camera has excellent quality for rapid shooting.
+This camera has FPS for rapid shooting.
 The NikonD610 is also slightly bigger and more heavy duty than the Canon Rebel.
 Also, this camera has raw capabilities, so the overall quality of the pictures is better.

 Which Lenses Should I Buy?

-In event photography having a heavy telephoto lens is essential for long distance shots.
+While shooting event photography a heavy telephoto lens is essential for long distance shots.
 However, for travel photography, just one lens is enough.
 Changing lenses can be a pain.
 Not to mention it can allow for more dirt or dust to be trapped in your camera.
 If you ever see a black dot on your photos it is probably because there is dust or dirt in your camera.

 Buying A Camera On A Budget